Mariupol: Architecture and construction

 The term "Cheremushki" carries a special meaning in Russian culture and now also in Ukrainian; it usually refers to the newly settled parts of a city.
 The city's residential area covers 9.82 million square meters.
 The population density is 19.3 square meters per inhabitant.

 Industrial construction prevails.
 Mass building of habitable quarters within the city ended in the 1980s.
 Mainly under construction now are comfortable habitations.
 The city's construction industry for nine months of 2005 executed a volume of civil contract and building works of 304.4 million hrivnas (US$60 million).
 The city density on this parameter is 22.1%.

-Mariupol has been almost completely destroyed during the ongoing Russian Invasion of Ukraine.
+Mariupol was almost completely destroyed in the 2022 Siege of Mariupol during the ongoing Russian Invasion of Ukraine.